NostalgiaProject/NostalgiaProject.github.io/quickstart.md

 To apply 3D borders to context menus and  the toolbar, you can do so with the third party application "UPMCalc".
 Uncheck point 17, hit apply and logout.
 When you log back in, it should take affect.

-{%
-    include balloon.html
-    icon="bulb_16.png"
-    title="Hint"
-    description="Turning ON/OFF 3D borders is included as an option for SimpleClassicTheme users on installation."
-%}

 Link: <https://winclassic.boards.net/thread/120/classic-theme-adjusting-upmcalc-border?page=1&scrollTo=318>

 ### Remove Address Bar {#remove-address-bar}